rizac/gfzreport/gfzreport/templates/network/template.rst

    (http://www.sphinx-doc.org/en/latest/markup/misc.html#directive-tabularcolumns):
    this directive gives a “column spec” for the next table occurring in the source file.
-   The spec is the second argument to the LaTeX tabulary package’s environment, although, contrarily to what stated in the doc, sphinx might use different tabular environment which are hard coded and impossible to configure (e.g., longtables):
+   The spec is the second argument to the LaTeX tabulary package’s environment, although, sphinx might use different tabular environment:

 .. tabularcolumns:: |@{\ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ \ }l@{\ \ }|

-.. third, the figure label (.. _stations_table:) before the csv-table directive.
-   Remeber: the label must be placed IMMEDIATELY BEFORE the directive and can be referenced via  :numref:`stations_table`.
-It must start with two dots and a space (as all directives), plus an underscore, the label name (stations_table) and a semicolon DO NOT PUT ANYTHING, NOT EVEN COMMENT BLOCKS, between a label and the EMB that the label should point to!
+..
+Finally, the table directive (preceeded by its label so you can reference it via :numref:`stations_table`).
+In principle, you might want to edit the directive content (the table content) or its argument (the table caption) which as you can see can spanning over several lines (providing as always the correct indentation)

 .. _stations_table:

 .. csv-table:: Station table.
 Note that start and end times represent the maximum validity of the corresponding configurations, not the actual data availability or time in the field.
    Azi: Azimuth of north or '1' component.
    :delim: ,
    :quote: "
    :header-rows: 1